SharonLutz/gxeRC/README.md

 ## gxeRC
-The gxeRC R package computes power analyses for gene by environment interactions of both rare and common variants.
+The gxeRC R package that examines gene by environment interactions of both rare and common variants.

 ## Installation
 ```